McGrail History, Family Crest & Coats of Arms

 - Pat McGrail, American politician, Mayor of Keller, Texas; Elected 2011

-- Frank J. McGrail, American Democrat politician, Candidate for U.S. Representative from Massachusetts 4th District, 1940, 1944
+- Frank J. McGrail, American Democratic Party politician, Candidate for U.S. Representative from Massachusetts 4th District, 1940, 1944

 - Chris McGrail (b.
 1989), English footballer

-- Janet McGrail Spillane, American Democrat politician, Delegate to Democratic National Convention from Massachusetts, 1996
+- Janet McGrail Spillane, American Democratic Party politician, Delegate to Democratic National Convention from Massachusetts, 1996

 Related Stories +